-Creating custom Magento module is little bit tricky and tough, specially if you are going with manual approach and creating every class and setting up every XML file.
+Creating custom Magento module is a little bit tricky and tough, especially if you are going with the manual approach and creating every class and setting up every XML file.
 Because creating a simple Magento module requires lots of coding and configuration.
-In some scenario if you will type the XML node in the wrong case(i.e lower case or upper) then also it will not work.
-This is the main reason developer hegitate to work on magento and sometime they believe that the Magento is very complex.
-But if you will learn the internal archticture of the magento and you will have some template or sample module to start your work, you will really enjoy developing Magento module.
-In my custom magento module tutorial I will demonstrate how to create magento module and using a template module of the Magento(official name ModuleCreator) and also will demonstrate the complete structure so that creation of the Magento module will be easier for you.
+In some scenario, if you will type the XML node in the wrong case(i.e lower case or upper) then also it will not work.
+This is the main reason developer hesitate to work on Magento and sometimes they believe that the Magento is very complex.
+But if you will learn the internal architecture of the Magento and you will have some template or sample module to start your work, you will really enjoy developing Magento module.
+In my custom Magento module tutorial, I will demonstrate how to create Magento module and be using a template module of the Magento(official name ModuleCreator) and also will demonstrate the complete structure so that creation of the Magento module will be easier for you.

 Step -1 Create Module Using Magento ModuleCreator

-If you have installed the module using magento connect then you need to open the URL [yourmagentowebsite]/moduleCreator.
-If you have downloaded moduleCreator from my website unzip the file and place unzip folder in your magento website installation and open URL [yourmagentowebsite]/moduleCreator.
+If you have installed the module using Magento connect then you need to open the URL [yourmagentowebsite]/moduleCreator.
+If you have downloaded moduleCreator from my website unzip the file and place unzip the folder in your Magento website installation and open URL [yourmagentowebsite]/moduleCreator.
 In my case it is http://127.0.0.1/magento/moduleCreator .
 Once you will enter this URL you will find a login page.
 Following is the snapshot.

 Please enter your Magento login username and password to enter into moduleCreator.
 Once you will enter the correct username and password you will get the interface where you need to enter information to create your own new custom module.
 Following is the screenshot of the page where you need to enter information to create your own custom module.

-If you are new for Magento Let me explain that all the input required by moduleCreator for you.
+If you are new to Magento Let me explain that all the input required by moduleCreator for you.

-Namespace: In magento module creation namespace is the container above the module.
-I will explain this in latter part of this tutorial.
+Namespace: In Magento module creation namespace is the container above the module.
+I will explain this in the latter part of this tutorial.
 Type your company name here like techflirt.

 Module: This is the name of your module.